 The day begins with a colorful breakfast buffet of pastries and breads brought in from the local village boulangerie, and various fruits, yogurts, cereals and freshly brewed coffee and tea.
 Some barges offer breakfast made to order such as eggs.
 All barges follow the same format – they cruise in the morning, and after lunch the Tour Guide chauffeurs everyone on the scheduled, guided excursion to appoint of interest near the waterway.
 These daily excursions include wine tasting, and visits to local markets, artisans, villages and chateaus.
 Alternatively, they go on the excursion in the morning, and return to the barge for a late lunch while starting the cruise portion of the day.
 While the barge is cruising, active guests can bicycle and meander into the countryside and canal side villages.
 Or, guests can stay on the barge and relax on deck or in the salon to admire the bucolic and romantic scenery gently glide by.
 Socialize with others, read a book, take a snooze, or help the Captain steer…there is always something to do!
 Meanwhile, your attentive crew will be offering to fix you a drink and ensuring that you are comfortable at all times.
 Lunch a presents a bountiful buffet of rustic salads, homemade soups, and savory quiches.
 A selection of regional cheeses is often served, and a sweet treat may be included as well.
 Lunches are always accompanied by quality wines selected by Chef.
 The evening’s present a cocktail hour, where the crew prepares and serves drinks and canapes.
 The day culminates with a grand (yet informal) gourmet meal that Chef has been preparing for hours.
 Wine pairings, cheese boards, decadent desserts, and traditional nightcaps are also part of the evening’s repast.
 Retire to your cabin and drift off to a restful sleep, perhaps dreaming about tomorrow’s fun and festivity.

 All barges provide WIFI (sometimes with limited reception), AC and heating, bicycles, toiletries, hair dryers, daily maid service in the cabins, fully stocked open bar, and media and entertainment systems.
-Some barges (such as some 4 star and all 5 and 6 star barges) offer bathrobes and slippers.
-Most barges offer a safe inside each cabin.
-Laundry is only available on a select few barges, and mostly at an additional fee to the launderer.

 We will advise you the meeting and drop off location and time upon booking.
 Barge crew will meet you at the pre-arranged location, whether it is a hotel, railroad station, or rental car office.
 Customized meeting and return drop-off points may be arranged for charters.